otkd/CGOA-Study-Guide/README.md

 #### Interoperability with Notifications, Observability, and Continuous Integration Tools

-- DORA Metrics: A set of metrics that are used to measure the performance of software delivery and operational processes.
+- **DORA Metrics**: A set of metrics that are used to measure the performance of software delivery and operational processes.
-- Keptn: Integrates with Flux and ArgoCD to provide automated continuous delivery and operations for cloud-native applications.
+- **Keptn**: Integrates with Flux and ArgoCD to provide automated continuous delivery and operations for cloud-native applications.
-- Prometheus & Alertmanager: Used for monitoring and alerting, providing a rich set of metrics and alerting capabilities.
+- **Prometheus & Alertmanager**: Used for monitoring and alerting, providing a rich set of metrics and alerting capabilities.
-- Jenkins: A popular open-source automation server used to automate the building, testing, and deployment of software.
+- **Jenkins**: A popular open-source automation server used to automate the building, testing, and deployment of software.
-- Slack & Microsoft Teams: Popular messaging platforms used for notifications and collaboration.
+- **Slack** & Microsoft Teams: Popular messaging platforms used for notifications and collaboration.

-**Resources:**
+Resources:

 - [Using the Four Keys to Measure Your DevOps Performance](https://cloud.google.com/blog/products/devops-sre/using-the-four-keys-to-measure-your-devops-performance) - Article
 - [Keptn Core Concepts](https://keptn.sh/latest/docs/core-concepts/) - Keptn Docs